 It was primarily built as a fortress in the 9th century during the reign of the Moors; it was then extended into a palace during the 13th and 14th centuries by the Nasrid dynasty.
 You can either visit the Alhambra on your own and enjoy its beauty at your own pace (with or without an audio guide) or book a tour with a private guide who will tell you more about its history and architecture (we can book a private guide for you).

 If you would like to visit the Alhambra without a guide, do book tickets as soon as possible as they quickly sell out!
-On the website of the Alhambra Patronage you can book tickets up to 3 months in advance.
+On the website of the Alhambra Patronage you can book tickets in advance.
 We recommend the tickets called “Alhambra General”, “Alhambra Experience” or “Dobla de Oro General”, which include the Nasrid Palaces, the highlight of any Alhambra visit.
 During the buying process you can select a specific time to enter the Nasrid Palaces.

 Before you start booking the tickets online, make sure to have the passport details of the people visiting at hand as you will have to enter these in the online form.
 Once you have purchased your tickets, print the confirmations as they serve as your tickets to enter the Alhambra.
 There is a QR code on each confirmation that enables you to go directly through ticket control.
 Make sure to bring the confirmation and your passports or IDs with you on the day of your visit!